pnnl/GeoCLUSTER/README.md

 ### Apache Config File

-The **Apache configuration file** then needs to be scripted and the installed WSGI module loaded in the config file so that the WSGI can mediate all communication between the web server and *GeoCLUSTER*.
+The **Apache configuration file** then needs to be written and the installed WSGI module loaded in the config file so that the WSGI can mediate all communication between the web server and *GeoCLUSTER*.

 The Apache config file, `geocluster.ssl.conf`, shows how the Apache config file needs to be set up in order to load and use WSGI, with the most important setup as follows: